 To ensure the safety and wellbeing of other people, it may be necessary to take action against the person / organisation alleged to have caused harm.
 Where this may involve a prosecution, the police and the Crown Prosecution Service lead sharing information within statutory guidance.

 The police may also consider action under the Common Law Police Disclosure (CLPD) which are the name for the system that has replaced the ‘Notifiable Occupations Scheme’.
 The CLPD addresses risk of harm regardless of the employer or regulatory body and there are no lists of specific occupations.
 The CLPD focuses on:

 - disclosure where there is a public protection risk;

 - disclosures are subject to thresholds of ‘pressing social need’.

 The ‘pressing social need’ threshold for making a disclosure under common law powers is considered to be the same as that required for the disclosure of non-conviction information by the Disclosure and Barring Service (DBS) .

 18.1 Referrals to professional bodies

 Where it is considered that a referral should be made to the DBS careful consideration should be given to the type of information needed.
 This is particularly pertinent for people in a position of trust.
-Where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as the General Medical Council, the Nursing and Midwifery Council and the Health and Care Professions Council.
+Where appropriate, employers should report workers to the statutory and other bodies responsible for professional regulation such as the General Medical Council (GMC), the Nursing and Midwifery Council, Social Work England and the Health and Care Professions Council.
 The legal duty to refer to the Disclosure and Barring Service may apply regardless of a referral to other bodies (see Appendix 3, Workforce Development).